sci-42ver/SICP_SDF/SDF_notes.md

   > The domain model we will use has *three abstract types*.
   > The domain model's implementation is fairly complex, providing implementations of pieces, coordinates, and the board.
-  > in which the *nouns* and verbs of the language are directly related to the problem domain The rest are defined in `board.scm` and `coords.scm`.
+  > in which the *nouns* and verbs of the language are directly related to the problem domain
+  > The domain model provides a set of primitives that are combined to make the rules, giving us a language for *expressing the rules*.
+  The rest are defined in `board.scm` and `coords.scm`.
   > This is an informal description of a domain model for a class of board games.
   So *without codes*, it is just one definition of how we play one board game.